Parking at Walt Disney World for Non-Resort Guests

 Dad was sent a question recently about the where someone staying offsite can park at Walt Disney World, and some other ways of getting to the property like taxis and buses.
 It inspired him to dedicate a whole page on everything you should know about parking at Walt Disney World – how it works, what it costs, what are the options, and even some tips and tricks.
 So let’s get started!

 Oh, but before we dive in, let me say, I do highly recommend in having a car at Disney World.

 Parking at the Transportation and Ticket Center (know as the TTC – the main parking lot for Walt Disney World and the only parking lot for the Magic Kingdom), Epcot, Disney Hollywood Studios, or Animal Kingdom costs $14 per day (a little more for RVs).
 Once you’ve paid for parking at Walt Disney World for the day, you’ll get a ticket that can be re-used all day long whichever parks you go to – which is handy if you’re planning to park hop.

 |Photo by Foxbert|

 There are some lots where parking at Walt Disney World is free and you can catch a bus.
 Disney frowns on it, and they’ve made it a real hassle to get to the parks from any of these free lots to discourage this practice.
-It’s inconvenient and can take a long time - took me over an hour one night to get from Epcot back to Downtown Disney.
+It’s inconvenient and can take a long time - took me over an hour one night to get from Epcot back to Disney Springs.